-The districts that used eLearning days in the fall and early winter were asked to survey the teachers, the administrators the students and the parents using one question: Was the eLearning day a positive learning experience for you?
+The districts that used eLearning days in the fall and winter were asked to survey the teachers, the administrators the students and the parents using one question: Was the eLearning day a positive learning experience for you?
 The parents, teachers and administrators' results were overwhelmingly positive.
 Each district reported over ninety percent (90%) Yes in these three groups.
 The students reported a 65-75% positive response; however, the comments revealed that the students missed being with their friends and wanted a day off.

-The pilot districts fully expect to use more eLearning days in January and February as these two months present the most snow and ice challenges for school attendance.
-The final report will share the findings for the additional (if any) days used for eLearning.
+The pilot districts fully expected to use more eLearning days in January and February as these two months presented the most snow and ice challenges for school attendance.
+However, there were no additional days used for eLearning.

-Early Recommendations Year Two eLearning
+Recommendations for Year Two eLearning